 The label will tell you what to avoid while taking the medicine.
 Like prescription

-medicines, some OTC drugs can cause side effects or reactions.
-Read the label to see
+medicines, some OTC medicines can cause side effects or reactions.
+Read the label

-what to avoid while you’re taking an OTC drug.
+to see what to stay away from while you’re taking an OTC medicine.

 Take medicine exactly as stated on the label.
-If that dosage or amount does not help
+If that dosage or amount doesn't help

-your symptoms, talk to your healthcare provider or pharmacist.
+your symptoms, talk with your healthcare provider or pharmacist.
+If you still have

-You should use extra caution when taking more than one medicine at a time.
+Use extra caution when taking more than 1 medicine at a time.

 Some prescription medicines contain the same ingredients as OTCs.
 Combining 2 or more